Penalties for Failing to Provide Workers’ Compensation in Georgia

 Although less visible to others, mental distress can be just as disruptive to your life as physical trauma.
 Sometimes stress and anxiety are related to a physical injury.
 Sometimes they manifest in response to other […]

-Do All Workers’ Comp Medical Procedures Have to Be Pre-Approved?
+Do All Workers’ Comp Medical Procedures Have to Be Pre-Approved in Georgia?

 Stephen Hasner | Workers' Compensation | October 15, 2019